 Find more information on source and lake protection programs in Ontario at Ontario.ca.

 How do I recognize a blue-green algal bloom?

 Dense blue-green algal blooms may make the water look like bluish-green or green pea soup or turquoise paint.
-When the blooms are very Colonies of microscopic blue-green algae appear on a lake during a bloom.
+Colonies of microscopic blue-green algae appear on a lake during a bloom.
 Blooms occur mostly during late summer and early fall.
 Information About Blue-Green Algae dense, they may form solid-looking clumps.
 Fresh blooms often smell like newly mown grass; older blooms may smell like rotting garbage.

 What should I do if I encounter a bloom?

 Take a cautious approach with blue-green algal blooms.
 Although many varieties of blue-green algae are harmless, some can produce toxins that are harmful to the health of both humans and animals.
 These toxins are contained within the algal cell and are released to the water when the cell wall breaks, which can occur when the cell dies and decomposes or is damaged by abrasion, or by chemicals like bleach or algaecides.
 Higher levels of toxins may occur when blue-green algal cell numbers are high and concentrated in one area.
 As a precaution, regard any blue-green algal bloom as potentially toxic.

 If you suspect a blue-green algal bloom, assume toxins are present and call the Spills Action Centre at 1-800-268-6060.
 Avoid activities that increase exposure to toxins during algal blooms; call the local Health Unit for information and follow their advice.

 If you have your own surface water supply and are unsure about the safety of your drinking water during an algal bloom, use alternative water sources such as bottled, carted or tanked water.
 You can also call a water treatment service provider for help.

 Is it safe to swim in a water body where blue-green algal blooms occur?